 In a nutshell, this means faster speeds, greater capacity and a more resilient network.

 In the words of the National Infrastructure Commission: “5G means seamless connectivity.
 Ultra-fast, ultra-reliable, ultra-high capacity transmitting at super low latency [load time]”

-This would mean downloading movies in seconds and uploading files into the cloud as quickly as if you were storing them on a local drive.
+This means downloading movies in seconds and uploading files into the cloud as quickly as if you were storing them on a local drive.

 The Internet of Things and virtual reality are two recent developments that struggle on 4G due to lack of speed and capacity.

-The ITU expects 5G networks to offer up to one million connections per square kilometer.
-This will allowing everything from self-driving cars, intelligent traffic lights and wearable tech to connect over the network at the same time.
+The ITU expects 5G networks to offer up to one million connections per square kilometre.
+This will allow everything from self-driving cars, intelligent traffic lights and wearable tech to connect over the network at the same time.
 Meaning ‘smart cities’ will become a reality.

 It will also enable people to connect from previously out of reach areas.
 At present, British users can only access 4G 53% of the time, so this will be a noticeable improvement.

 One potential problem is how 5G is going to reliably deliver its super-fast speeds, across wide areas.

 One possible solution is orthogonal frequency-division multiplexing (OFDM).
 In brief, this uses frequencies that can hold a lot more data at any one time than the type used for 3G and 4G.
 Overcrowding on the existing 3G and 4G frequencies is already a problem.

 Delivering new networks will require significant investment in infrastructure and cooperation between the government, operators and manufacturers.